Teriyaki Chicken Meal Prep Bowls – Easy, Wholesome & Customizable

 7. Remove chicken and veggies from the oven and let the chicken rest for approximately 10 minutes.

-8. Then remove the chicken from the sauce and place on a cutting board, cut chicken into bite-sized cubes and return to the thick teriyaki sauce and stir to combine.
+8. Then remove the chicken from the sauce and place on a cutting board, cut chicken into bite-sized cubes and return to the thick jelly-like teriyaki sauce and stir to combine.

-9. Divide chicken, teriyaki sauce, veggies, and rice into 4 meal prep containers, garnish with sesame seeds and sliced spring onion and store in the fridge for up to 4 days.
+9. Divide chicken, teriyaki sauce, veggies and rice into 4 meal prep containers, garnish with sesame seeds and sliced spring onion and store in the fridge for up to 4 days.

 Notes